Jimmy Cavallo: Continuing to perform and record

-Jimmy still visited hometown Syracuse for a gig or two every summer, until recently.
-His fans there never seemed to tire describing the old days in Sylvan Beach, and even 65+ years later, he could still pack a club in Syracuse with followers who went to his shows in the early 1950s, and who waited patiently every year for Jimmy's annual migration back home.
+Jimmy still visited hometown Syracuse for a gig or two every summer, from Florida.
+His fans there never seemed to tire describing the old days in Sylvan Beach, and even 65+ years later, he could still pack a club in Syracuse with followers who went to his shows in the early 1950s, and who waited patiently every year for Jimmy's annual migration back home from Florida.
 Once a year, these people, in their 80s and 90s, danced like they were 25 years old again.
-Jimmy had a resident engagement at P.G.
-Doogie's in Deerfield Beach and Saba Asian Restaurant & Lounge in Boca Raton, until recently.
+Jimmy had a resident engagement for many years at P.G.
+Doogie's in Deerfield Beach, Fla., and Saba Asian Restaurant & Lounge in Boca Raton.

 After years of playing R&B in America, Cavallo finally played his first gig in the United Kingdom on November 22, 2002, at the Rhythm Riot festival in Rye, England.
 Joe Marillo lives in San Diego and still plays actively.
-The dual-sax sound of Cavallo and Utley, heard on the beaches of North Carolina in 1947 and in the 1950s with Cavallo and Marillo, has echoed in Cavallo's work ever since.
+The dual-sax sound of Cavallo and Utley, heard on the beaches of North Carolina in 1947 and in the 1950s with Cavallo and Marillo, was echoed in Cavallo's work for the rest of his career.

 Cavallo performed every Friday and Saturday night at Timpano Chophouse in Fort Lauderdale from 2006 to 2013.
-Cavallo no longer performs at Timpano, but was the regular headliner on Saturday and Monday evenings at Blue Jeans Blue in Fort Lauderdale as recently as March, 2019, age 92.
+He was the regular headliner on Saturday and Monday evenings at Blue Jeans Blue in Fort Lauderdale as recently as March, 2019, age 92.

 Jimmy has three CDs on PetCap called Jimmy Cavallo Live at The Persian Terrace, of big band music, Live At Freddy's, recorded in 2003, and Jimmy Cavallo and the Houserockers, Then and Now, released in 2006.
 They can be bought directly from Petcap Music.
-There also is a CD of new recordings cut in 2002, called The Houserocker released on Blue Wave Records, which can be purchased directly from them.
+There also is a CD of recordings cut in 2002, called The Houserocker released on Blue Wave Records, which can be purchased directly from them.
 Also available from Blue Wave is a compilation CD that has every record Jimmy made from 1951 to 1973, even the rare BSD records, a total of 29 sides.

 In 2016, Jimmy celebrated his 89th birthday, as usual, with a performance.
 He continued to play past age 90.